 - Forceful movements triggered by reflex

 Movement and Head Control

-While her hearing isn't thoroughly developed, your child is already familiar with your voice and other sounds she often heard in the womb.
+Although your child's hearing isn't fully developed, she is likely already familiar with our voice and other things she frequently heard while still in the womb.

 Visual and Hearing Milestones